GuiHue/EtherCAT-CNC-HMI/README.md

     - Connect your Nucleo Board with the appropriate USB cable to your computer.
 Make sure that the power supply jumpers are set so that power is received via USB.
 Check the [manual](https://www.st.com/resource/en/user_manual/um1724-stm32-nucleo64-boards-mb1136-stmicroelectronics.pdf).
 For a Nucleo F-303RE it should be JP5 set to U5V.
     - Open the newly imported project, making sure the the desired project is the currently "Active project"
     - In the top right corner, go to "Build Target" and click to select a build target.
 Choose "NUCLEO-F303RE"
     - Click "Build" (Hammer icon) and wait.
 This may take a few minutes.
 When done, a download will appear automatically (*.bin file).
-A copy of this binary is supplied in folder firmware-bin of this repo.
     - To flash the firmware, use the "Play" button.
 During startup of Keil Studio, your browser likely will ask for permission to access a USB device.
 This needs to be accepted.
     - After flashing, the console should indicate success.
     - Done.